 Although compulsory strike off leads to the same eventual result as voluntary strike off (i.e. the company is dissolved), there can be different implications for directors, and forced strike off should generally be avoided (see below).

-Companies House can take action to compulsorily strike off a company from the register if it “has reasonable cause to believe that a company is not carrying on business or in operation.’
-For example, if:
+Companies House can take action to strike off a company from the register using the compulsory process if it “has reasonable cause to believe that a company is not carrying on business or in operation.’
+This may happen if, for example:

-- it has not received company documents (e.g. annual accounts or confirmation statements) that should have been submitted, and subsequent attempts to contact the company have been unsuccessful
+- the registrar has not received company filings (e.g. annual accounts or Confirmation Statements) that should have been submitted, and subsequent attempts to contact the company have been unsuccessful

-- mail that it has sent to a company’s registered office is returned undelivered; or
+- mail that Companies House has sent to the company’s registered office is returned undelivered

-The first step which the registrar will take is to “send to the company a communication inquiring whether the company is carrying on business or in operation” (s 1000 (1)).
+The first step taken by the registrar is to “send to the company a communication inquiring whether the company is carrying on business or in operation” (s 1000 (1)).

 If Companies House has not received any answer within 14 days, it must “send to the company a second communication referring to the first communication, and stating (a) that no answer to it has been received, and (b) that if an answer is not received to the second communication within 14 days from its date, a notice will be published in the Gazette with a view to striking the company’s name off the register” (s 1000 (2)).